Entrepreneurship at WHU –

 Start-Up Academy

-We want to provide schoolchildren from all over Germany with basic knowledge about start-ups and incentives for self-employment, and give you the opportunity to network.
+We want to provide pupils from all over Germany with basic knowledge about start-ups and incentives for self-employment, and give them the opportunity to network.
 We organize an annual two-day conference for pupils from grade 10 onwards with workshops, panel discussions and a final pitch battle.

 Join our Master in Entrepreneurship Program!